microsoft/playwright/docs/api.md

 #### jsHandle.getProperties()
 - returns: <[Promise]<[Map]<[string], [JSHandle]>>>

-The method returns a map with property names as keys and JSHandle instances for the property values.
+The method returns a map with **own property names** as keys and JSHandle instances for the property values.

 ```js
 const handle = await page.evaluateHandle(() => ({window, document}));